-1) Never “diss” the party; past, present or future, 2) If you have nothing good to say about a Republican President, say nothing at all, 3) Find easy to remember policy platitudes (if you are presented with contradictory evidence, call it “socialist” and dial the Heritage Foundation Hotline immediately.
-Ask for Bozo the Fact Checking Clown and wait for further instructions) and finally, 4) Give generously to the “Put Ronald Reagan on Mount Rushmore Fund.”
+1) Never “diss” the party; past, present or future, 2) If you have nothing good to say about a Republican President, say nothing at all, 3) Find easy to remember policy platitudes (if you are presented with contradictory evidence, call it “socialist”) and 4) Give generously to the “Put Ronald Reagan on Mount Rushmore Fund.”

 We liberals (and Democrats as a party) do tend to peck ourselves to death and often stand in the way of our objectives by using the very process of thinking that makes us liberals; critical analysis and a mission to find truth with objectivity.
 My take away from the Facebook thread, however, is that I stand firmly with my liberal friends –I support my President and will work tirelessly for his re-election.
 He is head and shoulders the best person running for the job.

 He may not be perfect…but who is?
 Ralph, your thoughts?